GabrielaBPorto/CI1010-Projects/Trabalho 4/README.md

 - [ ] Style the search container and input field as desired.

 ### Testing and Debugging
+- [x] Create a bash script (test.sh) to aid in testing and debugging.
+- [ ] Write test cases in the test.sh script to test various aspects of the application.
-- [ ] Test the entire application for bugs and errors.
+- [ ] Run the test.sh script to verify the functionality of different functions and components.
 - [ ] Debug any issues that arise during testing.
 - [ ] Verify that the application functions correctly and provides the expected behavior.

 ### Documentation and Finalization
-- [ ] Add comments to the code for better understanding.
+- [x] Add comments to the code for better understanding.
-- [ ] Refactor and optimize the code if necessary.
+- [x] Refactor and optimize the code if necessary.
 - [ ] Update documentation or README file with project details, features, and usage instructions.
-- [ ] Review the project for any additional improvements or enhancements.

-### Deployment
-- [ ] Choose a hosting provider or platform for deploying the application (e.g., GitHub Pages, Heroku, Netlify).
-- [ ] Deploy the project online according to the hosting provider's instructions.
-- [ ] Verify that the deployed application works as expected.

-Remember to break down complex tasks into smaller, manageable steps.
-Feel free to modify or expand the list based on your project's specific requirements.